John Mersch, MD, FAAP

 - How do I get my toddler to stop biting himself?

 - How do I get my toddler to stop biting other children at day care?

 - What should parents or caregivers do if their child is bitten?

 - Should parents or caregivers discipline a toddler who bites?

 - Find a local Doctor in your town

 - Depending upon the age of the child (birth to 3 years old), biting behaviors may reflect normal (though frustrating) development.

-- Toddlers most commonly bite their peers in a response to anger or frustration and a desire.
+- Toddlers most commonly bite their peers in a response to anger or frustration.

 - Socially inappropriate behaviors respond to immediate consequences (such as time-out) and parent/caregiver suggestions for alternative techniques.

 - Biting others or self-biting in children over 3 years of age should prompt a visit with the child's pediatrician.